webdev-kiwi/documentr/source/readme.md

 The source directory is your working directory, containing your source files the generator will use to build your output files from.

-### config.rb

-This file contains the config and settings for use by the generator.
-You should only need to touch this file if you are customising Documentr.

 ## Middleman server

 Start the Middleman development server, with default options by typing: